 Donations of goods or services are recorded at their estimated fair value at the date of donation.
 Such donations are reported as unassigned or unrestricted support unless the donor has restricted the donated asset or services to a specific purpose.
-During the years ended August 31, 2022 and 2021, the Station received in-kind contributions of professional fundraising and other services with as estimated value of \$23,125 and \$34,602, respectively.
+During the years ended August 31, 2023 and 2022, the Station received in-kind contributions of professional fundraising and other services with an estimated value of \$21,053 and \$23,125, respectively.

 The Station occasionally enters into barter agreements where the Station provides underwriting to local businesses for services.
 Barter transactions are reported at the estimated fair value of the services received.
 Revenue is reported when the sponsorship spots are broadcast, and the services received are reported when received as expenditures/expenses.
-There were no barter transactions during the years ended August 31, 2022 and 2021.
+There were no barter transactions during the years ended August 31, 2023 and 2022.